wookdev/munged-org/_posts/2014-04-24-wook-1-new-start-button-and-other-damage.md

 insurance thing, might be time to get the second set of deer dents taken care of, too.

-[startbutton]: /assets/pics/startenginestop.jpg "The pointy bits of the 'A' and 'N' have rubbed off."
+[startbutton]: {% link assets/pics/startenginestop.jpg %} "The pointy bits of the 'A' and 'N' have rubbed off."